What is Fidelity Bonds?

 #1 – First Party Bonds

-The First Party Bonds cover the risk of fraudulent acts from the persons who are directly related to the company and it includes employees, clients, suppliers, customers, etc. and the fraudulent acts include theft, fraud, manipulation, etc.
+The First Party Bonds cover the risk of fraudulent acts from the directly related to the company.
+It includes employees, clients, suppliers, customers, etc. Fraudulent acts include theft, fraud, manipulation, etc.

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion